ggunia/express-api/README.md

 ## APIs implemented

+You can import `postman_collection.json` to test more efficiently in Postman.

 1. ***GET*** `/contracts/:id` - Returns the contract only if it belongs to the profile calling. better fix that!

 2. ***GET*** `/contracts` - Returns a list of contracts belonging to a user (client or contractor), the list should only contain non terminated contracts.